SparkPost/support-docs/articles/user-guide/subaccounts.md

 ### Master Account: Reporting by Subaccount

-Master accounts can filter reporting by a single subaccount in the UI.
+Master accounts can filter reporting by a single subaccount in the app.
 These reports include:

 * Summary
 * Bounces